CodeElevator/Escape-of-Campaigns/README.md

 Recommended specs:

 Operating System: Ubuntu 20.04 or older / Windows 10 or older
-RAM: 4GB or more
+RAM: 2GB or more
-Processor: Intel Core i3/i5 or older
+Processor: Intel Core i3/i5 or newer/better

 <h2>💖 Like our work?</h2>